aaztha/aaztha/README.md

 - ⚡ Fun fact: ...
 -->
 <img src="https://memegenerator.net/img/instances/69251652.jpg" width="800px"></br>
-I am Aastha,a front-end web developer at The DriveSales.</br>
+I am Aastha, web developer.</br>
-I am currently looking for new opportunities to work on as I am ready to gain new experiences.</br>
+I am currently looking for new opportunities to work on as I am ready to contribute to the companies where my work would have its own meaning.</br>
 Interested in Space and research sectors.</br>

 ##### 🔧 Technologies & Tools